TL;DR

 72% of enterprise AI projects now involve multi-agent architectures, up from 23% in 2024.
 Multi-agent workflow adoption surged 327% in the second half of 2025.
 This shift isn't coming.
 It already happened.

-Agent-washed products survive until the next Gartner report, then get cancelled.
+Agent-washed products survive until the next Gartner cycle, then get cancelled when ROI comes due.

 Agentic products compound.
-Every data source, validation layer, and domain optimization you add widens the gap between your product and "just use ChatGPT."
+Every data source, validation layer, and domain optimization you add widens the gap between your product and "just use ChatGPT" - and that gap is genuinely hard to close from scratch.

 The companies building real agentic products aren't arguing about whether wrappers are dead.
 They're too busy building what comes after.